AnanasPizza/AnanasMusicBot/README.md

 # AnanasMusicBot

+Open Source Twitch Spotify Bot, by twitch.tv/ananasxpress_

 AnanasMusicBot allows Twitch-Streamers to host their own Songrequest Channelpoints-Redemptions, by hosting this project.
+There is no additional cost, except from hosting a webserver that can run a NodeJS App, that supports https and certificates.

 If you need help, hosting this on your server, you can always contact me.